neilenns/mobiflight-docs/content/devices/seven-segment-tm1637/adding-device/_index.md

 ---
 title: 7-segment displays (TM1637)
-description: 7-segment LED displays using the TM1637 driver for MobiFlight output
+description: How to use 7-segment LED displays using the TM1637 driver with MobiFlight.
+og_image: card-images/devices/seven-segment-tm1637.png
 ---